friedavocadoes/VoyagAI/readme.md

 ### Try it out with node pre

 > [!NOTE]
-> save ur Gemini API key as GEM_API_KEY in enviroment variables
+> Save your Gemini API key as GEM_API_KEY in enviroment variables